-We talk to Dr Rebecca Marlow, Staff Scientist at the Breast Cancer Now Research Unit, King’s College London, about her role in fighting against breast cancer.
+As part of our the people behind the science series Dr Rebecca Marlow, Staff Scientist at the Breast Cancer Now Research Unit, King’s College London, explains her role in fighting against breast cancer.

 What has been your career path so far?